wasn-eu/CubeCell_Getting_Started/README.md

  - If you have clicked on connect in the first step, you will see a checkbox with the option to preserve configuration, else this checkbox is not shown
    - Click on Flash Firmware to start the process
    - Firmware is now downloaded from github.
-   - The firmware will be written to the capsule
+   - The firmware will be written to the CubeCell
    - If you have selected to preserve configuration, the configuration is saved to the CubeCell
    - The debug text box shows the state of the firmware download and flash.
  - If an error happens this will be in the debug text box too.

               Downloading Firmware …
               Downloading Firmware done